Robert Love Taylor: Early life and career

 Taylor was born in Happy Valley, Carter County, Tennessee, the third son of Nathaniel Green Taylor, a Methodist minister, and Emmaline Haynes, an accomplished pianist.
 His father, a member of the Whig Party, had been defeated by Andrew Johnson in a campaign for Congress in 1849 but would win the seat in the mid-1850s.
 His mother's family supported the Democratic Party, and her brother, Landon Carter Haynes, was a prominent Democratic politician.
 Robert Taylor would adopt his mother's political leanings and become a Democrat, and his older brother, Alfred, would follow his father into the Whig (and later Republican) Party.

-Nathaniel Taylor supported the Union during the Civil War, and the family moved to Philadelphia in 1861 when the Confederate Army occupied East Tennessee.
+Nathaniel Taylor supported the Union during the Civil War, and the family moved to Philadelphia in 1861 when Tennessee seceded and the Confederate Army occupied East Tennessee.
 In 1864, the Taylor brothers enrolled in Pennington Seminary in New Jersey.
 The family moved to Washington in 1867 when Nathaniel Taylor was appointed as Commissioner of Indian Affairs by President Andrew Johnson.
 Robert Taylor took a position in the Treasury Department.
 The family returned to Tennessee in 1869, where Robert would attend Buffalo Institute (modern Milligan College) and East Tennessee Wesleyan College.
 While at the former, he cowrote a play with his brother, Alfred.

 In the 1870s, Taylor tried several business ventures, including farming, operating a lumber mill, and managing his father's Doe River iron forge.
 He largely failed at all of those, however, since he was reckless with money, overpaid his employees, and preferred conversation and storytelling to working.
 He read law during this period with S.J.
 Kirkpatrick in Jonesborough.

 In 1878, Alfred Taylor ran for the Republican nomination for Tennessee's 1st congressional district seat against Augustus H. Pettibone.
 At the party's convention, Alfred appeared to have more delegates, but Pettibone managed to win the nomination, which led Alfred's supporters to suspect corruption.
 Robert Taylor was convinced to run against Pettibone on the Democratic ticket in the general election.
 The public got its first real taste of his speaking ability at a debate in Bristol, when Taylor thrashed Pettibone with a "bewildering kaleidoscope of oratory."
 With help from Alfred's disgruntled supporters, Robert edged Pettibone for the seat by 750 votes.
 Legislation sponsored by Taylor included a bill calling for a federal income tax.

 Taylor was defeated by Pettibone in his re-election campaign in 1880 and lost to Pettibone a third time when he tried to regain the seat in 1882.
 He launched a pro-Democratic Party newspaper, The Comet, in nearby Johnson City.
 In 1884, Taylor was named the elector from the 1st district for Democratic presidential candidate Grover Cleveland, and campaigned across the district against the Republican elector, Samuel Hawkins.
 After Cleveland won the election, he appointed Taylor as federal pension agent in Knoxville.